jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

 - Equipment column
   - Weapons, armor, and ornaments with the "Equipped" checkbox in the item details will be displayed.
   - You cannot create, edit, or delete items from this column.
 Please do so from the list in the "Equipment" tab.
   - The behavior when clicking on the icon can be set in the details.
-By default, the chat display will show the description of the weapon.
+The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
   - Click to roll the accuracy and power sections of the weapon list.
 The values in the various modifier fields are reflected.
   - When using a sub-weapon or using a weapon in a different way (e.g. 2H with an ambidextrous weapon), this direct click may be more convenient than changing the weapon of choice.